-Glucose is a type of sugar, in the blood flow is known as serum glucose or blood sugar, and is necessary for energy production and correct functioning of the human body.
-Read more below to know what are the pros and cons of having higher or lower levels of serum glucose.
+Glucose is a sugar necessary for energy production and correct functioning of many organs in the body.
+But too much of it can be harmful.
+Read more to learn how glucose works and about the pros and cons of having high or low levels of glucose in your blood.

 People go to their doctor to get their glucose levels tested as part of a standard panel.
 Almost always, the results are not scrutinized, even though we know that you can be healthier and live longer when your results lie within optimal ranges.
 When I used to go to doctors and tried to discuss my results, they had no clue what these meant from a health perspective.
 All they cared about was whether they could diagnose me with some disease.
 If I complained a lot, then they might just brush me off as depressed so they could give me a pill.